Things to do in Siem Reap

 Let’s be honest; this is why you’re in Siem Reap.
 And the temples are totally worth it.

 Firstly, you need to get tickets.
-You can do single, three-day or seven-day pass.
-The multi-days are valid for 30 days, so depending on your schedule, you can space out the days you spend at the temples.
+You can do a single, three-day or seven-day pass.
+The multi-day passes are valid for 30 days, so depending on your schedule, you can space out the days you spend at the temples.
 I’d strongly recommend this.

-We got a three-day pass and did a day or two in between each day at the temples.
+We got a three-day pass and have a day or two off between each day we spent at the temples.
 This gives you enough time to digest what you’ve seen, learn a bit about what you’re going to see and have a day where you’re not in the sun all day.

 Next, you need to plan how to get around the temples.
-Most people will have the three-day pass and do the Small Loop and the Large Loop on the second day.
-On the third, we chose to go to Kbal Spean, but the third day allows you to revisit your favourite places or see less well-known spots.
+Most people will have the three-day pass and do the Small Loop first, then the Large Loop on the second day.
+On the third day, we chose to go to Kbal Spean.
+You could choose to use the third day to revisit your favourite places or see less well-known spots.

 We had an excellent driver, Mr Kim (Whatsapp: +855 12 589 955).
-He collected us from our hotel, helped us decide which temples to visit, dropped us off and collected us from each.
+He picked us up from our hotel, helped us decide which temples to visit, dropped us off, and picked us up from each.
 He shared his knowledge and gave us helpful advice.
 He had a car so the journey to Kbal Spean was comfortable.
 He also had cold water and towels on board, which was a refreshing delight after the heat and dust of the ruins.

-You could order Grab tuk-tuks to get you around, but you must carry all your stuff for the day on you.
+You could order Grab tuk-tuks to get you around, but you'll have to carry all your stuff for the day with you.
 I also prefer giving money directly to drivers rather than through a large corporation.
 You can also cycle the Small Loop from Siem Reap, but the Large Loop might be a stretch.

 Angkor National Museum

 If you’re only briefly in Siem Reap, you might be tempted to dive straight into the temples.
-But if you have time, you must check out this museum before you go.
+But if you have time, you must check out the Angkor National Museum before you go.

 Pay a little extra and get the audio guide.
-It’ll help you dive into deeper details of the exhibits.
+It’ll help you dive deeper into the exhibits.
 Allow a few hours to visit the entire museum, especially if you listen to the audio guide.
 A cafe is handily placed about halfway through the tour so you can recharge yourself.

 The museum is located on the outskirts of town, so you can get a tuk-tuk to and from it.
 The heat in Siem Reap can be relentless.